 Investing is a scary word.
 People wonder if they will lose their money.
 Is investing really worth it?
 They have seen it happen to family and friends and they do not want that to happen to them.

-When we buy a house, we are investing into our future.
-Investing into income producing assets helps our money to work for us.
+When we buy a house, we are investing in our future.
+Investing in income-producing assets helps our money to work for us.

 Compounding interest on investments

 Have you heard of compounding interest?
 It is the magic of the investing world.
 If your investment is growing at a rate of 7% per year you will be able to watch that money grow over time.

 Let’s make this simple.
 At 7%, your investment will double every 10 years.
 This is using the Rule of 72, which states to divide the rate of return by 72 to find out how many years it will take the investment to double.

 Since we now know how compounding interest works let’s see how we can use our money to grow.